je-nunez/find_an_auction/README.md

 maximum price, and/or condition (New, Used, etc), and/or which accept only certain type of payment (like PayPal), etc.

-When command-line options are given, the program interprets them all as a single `AND`-conjunction, so each returned item must satisfy all of these options.

 These command-line options are not given by the program itself: they are given by the underlying eBay Finding Kit for Enhaced Search SDK for Java as item-filters, and what this program does is to expose all these